English

 Spelling

-Pupils are taught using the word lists for Years 1,2,3 & 4 and Years 5 & 6 to teach the spelling curriculum alongside the relevant National Curriculum statutory requirements.
+Pupils are taught using the word lists for Years 2 to 6 to teach the spelling curriculum alongside the relevant National Curriculum statutory requirements.
+Pupils are taught the Ninja lists once they have completed the Read, Write, Inc programme.

 Spellings will be given on Monday and tested the following Monday.
 20 spellings will be sent home weekly.
 To ensure children have learnt the spelling pattern, there will be a test of 10 words, 7 words from the 20 the children have learnt and 3 new words your children may not have met, which follow the spelling pattern.
 This will support your child, as teachers will know if they have fully understood the spelling pattern and be able to plan accordingly.